HIGH RESOLUTION WINDS (NWC/GEO-HRW)

 The AMVs and Trajectories can be calculated for up to two different scales at the same time: "Basic scale" and "Detailed scale".
 The corresponding dimension of the tracers to be tracked can be defined by the user, with a default value of 24 pixels for the "Basic scale".
-Many other processing parameters can also be configured, in particular the region and the MSG or GOES-N satellite channels to be processed for the AMV calculation.
+Many other processing parameters can also be configured, in particular the region and the satellite channels to be processed for the AMV calculation.

 This product can be useful in near real time applications including:

 - Nowcasting: Watch and warning of dangerous strong wind situations; Monitoring of the general flow, of convergence and divergence at low and high levels, or of small scale circulation and wind singularities.

-- Forecasting applications: Assimilation of HRW outputs in NWP models, or in applications where the real displacement of atmospheric structures is needed.
+- Forecasting applications: Assimilation of HRW outputs in NWP models, or in applications where the real displacement of atmospheric features is needed.

-HRW output (as BUFR or netCDF bulletins) can be provided.
+Several different HRW outputs (as BUFR or netCDF bulletins) can be provided.
 One of them is the common traditional AMV BUFR output, used by other AMV products at the WMO Global Telecommunications System.
 Winds, trajectories and the related parameters are calculated with a level 2 of processing.
 A level 3 of processing (as a grid interpolation of the winds or a meteorological analysis based on the data) is not included.

 Eight different steps are considered in the processing of HRW algorithm:

 1. Initialization of data: next matrices are read or calculated for the start of the processing, by the NWC/GEO-NWCLIB library, for the running slot and region in which HRW algorithm is calculated:

-- Normalized reflectances for the MSG/GOES-N visible channel images, and brightness temperatures for the MSG/GOES-N infrared and water vapour channel images.
+- Normalized reflectances for the MSG/GOES-N/Himawari-8/9 visible channel images, and brightness temperatures for the MSG/GOES-N/Himawari-8/9 infrared and water vapour channel images.